audreyf72/liri-node-app/README.md

 # Liri Node App

-## Requirements
+## Description

-* Make a Node.js app that depends on user input from the command line
+* Liri is a Node.js app that depends on user input from the command line
-* Integrate Twitter, Spotify, and OMDb APIs via the appropriate NPM modules
+* Integrated Twitter, Spotify, and OMDb APIs return information based in specific user input
-* Use API calls and parse through returned JSON objects, outputting them in a specified format
-* Read commands and queries from file

 ## Technologies Used